logo

 Breed Composition

-Etalon’s Ancestry, Composition, and Breed Analysis testing for horses involves a comprehensive examination of your horse's genetic makeup and how it relates to, or overlaps with, other horses within different breeds, regions, disciplines, and populations worldwide.
+Etalon’s Ancestry Package testing for horses involves a comprehensive examination of your horse's genetic makeup and how it relates to, or overlaps with, other horses within different breeds, regions, disciplines, and populations worldwide.
 By uncovering a horse's ancestry, the analysis provides valuable insights into the horse's characteristics and potential suitability for specific purposes.
+You can learn more about the breed compositions here!

 The analysis also delves into regional breeding practices and the natural evolutionary changes in horse populations.
 Horses from distinct regions or specific groups share genetic similarities or content, which can be identified, compared, and visually represented on a graph.
 The genetic makeup of closely bred horses, whether due to geographic proximity or intentional human-directed breeding selection for particular disciplines or needs, can form identifiable clusters on the graph.
 These clusters often align with traditional breed labels or clusters, showing a correlation between DNA and established breed classifications.